 Dear Friends and Neighbors,

-Aldermen meetings pick back up again the second and fourth Thursdays of the month and you can watch them through the city portal by clicking here.
-These meetings stream live on the web (at that same link) and are broadcast on local cable access.
+As always, if you can't make it to monthly alderman meetings but you'd like to watch online, you can do so through the city portal by clicking here.
+Regular alderman meetings stream live on the web and are broadcast on local cable access.

-If you know of events or have announcements you would like me to include in a future e-newsletter, please send me an email to: firstname.lastname@example.org.
+If you have events or information you would like me to include in a future e-newsletter, please send me an email to: email@example.com.

 Rebekah Gewirtz has been the Ward 6 Alderman in Somerville since 2005, representing Davis Square, Ball Square, Porter Square and parts of Tufts University.
 Rebekah is an effective leader who brings people together and has strengthened our community.
 She knows that effective leadership means working hard and working with the community.
 It means recognizing our diversity as strength.
 A proven community leader, Rebekah is committed to our values and our concerns and will continue to work towards an open and accessible city government.